 Small companies help our economy.
-In 2011, there were 28.2 million small American businesses.
+In a recent study, there were 28.2 million small American businesses.
 They have accounted for 63 percent (or 14.3 million) of new jobs created during 1993- 2013.
 But, as tempting as entrepreneurship is, how do you know if it’s right for you?
 And what do you need to start your own business?
 Here are some ideas that can help.

 Entrepreneurship is appealing for many reasons.
 With your own business, you’ll have control over your career, be able to challenge yourself and create your own work-life balance.
 Starting your own business comes with risks as well.
 Only 69 percent of small businesses survive the first two years and only 31 percent survive seven years.

 What Do You Need to Start Your Own Business

 If you’re interested in entrepreneurship listed below are some Mindful Work® tips for you to consider.